Nules84/CI_PP1_NewPK/README.md

 Oswald with san-serif and Montserrat with san-serif was used for the body and headings as these fonts are simple and clean and also considered dyslexia friendly.

 ### Structure
-The page is structured in a well know, recognizable, user friendly, and easy to learn way.
+The page is structured in a well known, recognizable, user friendly, and easy to learn way.
 Upon arriving to the website the user sees a familiar type of navigation bar with Padraic Kings name on the left side and the navigation links to the right.
 The website consists of four separate pages:
 - A homepage with a sections for Commissions and Pricing
 - An about page with the About the artist, testimonial and news section.